swiftlang/swift/docs/IndexInvalidation.rst

 collection or represents a one-past-end index.

-Operations that access collection elements require valid indexes (this includes accessing using subscript operator, slicing, swapping elements, removing elements etc.)
+Operations that access collection elements require valid indexes (this includes accessing using the subscript operator, slicing, swapping elements, removing elements etc.)

 Using an invalid index to access elements of a collection leads to unspecified